 The Company has entered into forward interest rate swap agreements which convert the LIBOR rates to fixed rates for certain unsecured term loans.
-At December 31, 2017, the Company had \$6.4 million included in deferred charges and other assets, net, in addition to \$0.5 million included in accounts payable and accrued liabilities on the consolidated balance sheet relating to the fair value of the interest rate swaps applicable to certain unsecured term loans.
+At December 31, 2018, the Company had \$8.9 million included in deferred charges and other assets, net, in addition to \$1.6 million included in accounts payable and accrued liabilities on the consolidated balance sheet relating to the fair value of the interest rate swaps applicable to certain unsecured term loans.

-At December 31, 2017, long-term debt consisted of fixed-rate mortgage loans payable, unsecured term loans, and the Company's unsecured variable-rate credit facility.
-Excluding unamortized premiums and debt issuance costs, the average interest rate on the \$478.0 million of fixed-rate debt outstanding was 3.5%, with maturities at various dates through 2026.
-The average interest rate on the \$105.0 million of variable-rate debt outstanding, which consists of the unsecured revolving credit facility and a term loan, was 2.9%.
-With respect to the \$105.0 million of variable-rate debt, if contractual interest rates either increase or decrease by 100 bps, the Company's interest cost would increase or decrease respectively by approximately \$1.1 million per annum.
+At December 31, 2018, long-term debt consisted of a fixed-rate mortgage loan payable, a capital lease obligation, unsecured term loans, and the Company's unsecured variable-rate credit facility.
+Excluding unamortized premiums and debt issuance costs, the average interest rate on the \$478.4 million of fixed-rate debt outstanding was 3.5%, with maturities at various dates through 2050.
+The average interest rate on the \$150.0 million of variable-rate debt outstanding, which consists of the unsecured revolving credit facility and a term loan, was 3.8%.
+With respect to the \$150.0 million of variable-rate debt, if contractual interest rates either increase or decrease by 100 bps, the Company's interest cost would increase or decrease respectively by approximately \$1.5 million per annum.

-With respect to the Company's fixed rate mortgage notes and unsecured term loans, changes in interest rates generally do not affect the Company's interest expense as these notes are at fixed rates for extended terms.
+With respect to the Company's fixed rate mortgage note and unsecured term loans with rates fixed through the use of derivative financial instruments, changes in interest rates generally do not affect the Company's interest expense as these notes are at fixed rates for extended terms.
 Because the Company intends to hold its existing fixed-rate debt either to maturity or until the sale of the associated property, these fixed-rate notes pose an interest rate risk to the Company's results of operations and its working capital position only upon the refinancing of that indebtedness.
 The Company's possible risk is from increases in long-term interest rates that may occur as this may increase the cost of refinancing maturing fixed-rate debt.
 In addition, the Company may incur prepayment penalties or defeasance costs when prepaying or defeasing debt.

 Item 8.
-Financial Statements and Supplementary Data
+Financial Statem ents and Supplementary Data

-Report of Independent Registered Public Accounting Firm 41 Consolidated Balance Sheets, December 31, 2017 and 2016 42 Consolidated Statements of Operations, years ended December 31, 2017, 2016 and 2015 43 Consolidated Statements of Comprehensive Income, years ended December 31, 2017, 2016 and 2015 44 Consolidated Statements of Equity, years ended December 31, 2017, 2016 and 2015 45-46 Consolidated Statements of Cash Flows, years ended December 31, 2017, 2016 and 2015 47 Notes to Consolidated Financial Statements 48-67 Calcalula Ellad As Dead OCTIC Deposit Schedule Filed As Part Of This Report Schedule III - Real Estate and Accumulated Depreciation, December 31, 2017 68-70
+Report of Independent Registered Public Accounting Firm 42 Consolidated Balance Sheets, December 31, 2018 and 2017 43 Consolidated Statements of Operations, years ended December 31, 2018, 2017 and 2016 44 Consolidated Statements of Comprehensive Income, years ended December 31, 2018, 2017 and 2016 45 Consolidated Statements of Equity, years ended December 31, 2018, 2017 and 2016 46-47 Consolidated Statements of Cash Flows, years ended December 31, 2018, 2017 and 2016 48 Notes to Consolidated Financial Statements 49-68 Schedule Filed As Part Of This Report Schedule III - Real Estate and Accumulated Depreciation, December 31, 2018 69-71